clojure-emacs/inf-clojure/README.md

            (macroexpand-1 . "(cljs.core/macroexpand-1 '%s)"))))
 ```

-If you want to add a new repl type, just `(add-to-list
+If you want to add a new REPL type, just `(add-to-list
 'inf-clojure-repl-features (cons new-repl-type '((doc
 . "(myrepl/doc-command %s") ...)))` since the datastructure is just an
 alist of alists.